manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 - Parses the output files produced by `1_uniprot_parser.py` and the `canonical transcripts file` (Ex: canonicalTranscripts_220221.tsv)
 - Maps UniProt accession to ENSG and prints to STDOUT

+## Arguments, Input Files and Output

+- For detailed description on arguments, input files and the output generated, please use the help option with the scripts - `python script.py --help` OR `python script.py -h`

 ## Metadata files